Trisdoan/How-to-have-a-balanced-work-life/README.md

 https://www.kaggle.com/code/ydalat/work-life-balance-survey-eda#1.-Data-Import-and-Preparation

-# INSIGHTS
+# SUMMARIZED INSIGHTS

 1. **How to have a healthy body ?**
-* Activities we participate daily play a role in physical health
+* **Activities we participate daily** play a role in physical health.
-* It's recommended to mind what we consume: diets which include more fruits and veggies are suggested
+* It's recommended to mind what we consume: **diets which include more fruits and veggies** are suggested.
 2. **How to have a healthy mind ?**
+* **Meditation** can help us to ease stress.
+From my own experience, It does not require meditating for long time.
+It can take under many forms: 5 minutes sit down and breath is great as well to calm down and reduce stress.
+* **Engaging in what we are doing** also reduces stress.
+The feeling after engaging and finishing something makes us feel proud and save time to do other things we love.
+In order to do that, we have to find what we are passionate about to do.
+* When we finish work, do not forget to **spend time for relaxing**.
+Vacation is important, don't lose any change to enjoy life.
-3. **How to grow expertise and achieve what I dream of ?**
+4. **How to grow expertise and achieve what I dream of ?**
+* **Focusing** help to grow our expertise and achieve things we want.
+Focusing leads to finishing required tasks.
+* Quality of sleeps plays an important role in how we work.
+Because It determines how we focus on what we are doing.
-4. **Is connection important?
+6. **Is connection important?
 How to make more friends ?**
-5. **What can we do to spend more time for what we are passionate about ?**
+* Connections is of paramount importance.
+There is a proverb saying that "If you want to go far, go together".
+More friends we have, more supports we get.
+*  **Traveling** and **interacting with people daily** can make our friend circle expand.

 # ANALYTICS PROCESS